The Anatomy of a Gluten Free, Allergy Friendly Pancake

 - Millet (can taste a lot like corn)

 Finally, seasonings, spices, fruits, extracts , and oils.
-These are the powerhouses of flavor when making your pancakes.
+These are the powerhouses of flavour when making your pancakes.
 If you opt for oils, make sure they are food grade (think lemon oil, peppermint oil, etc.).

-Common items to flavor pancakes:
+Common items to flavour pancakes:

 - Apples